giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### The Data Set

 The Data Set consistis of a ZIP file named *UCI HAR Dataset.zip*, and its content is composed by 28 `TXT files` as listed below.
 In order to get this files list, you must first "open" the ZIP file.
-You can do this through the R commend `unzip()`(unzip(zipfile,exdir="."))
+You can do this through the R commend *UNZIP* `unzip(zipfile,exdir=".")`.